 Additional resources will be added as they are developed.
 There are also a number of related workshops being organised and delivered in affected regions.
-See the workshops page for more details.
+See the Community Events and Grants page for more details.

 It’s recommended that producers who are importing or receiving imported hay or grain:

 - Check with Biosecurity SA prior to importing material to ensure that they aren’t likely to be affected by pests and/or download the Weed Control App for a pictorial list of what’s declared in SA.

 - Purchasers of interstate grain should also seek assurance that it meets the industry’s Grain Trade Australia standards, which covers acceptable level of weed and pathogen burden.

 - Establish an on-farm strategy for reducing risk.
 This should include isolating the areas in which feed is stored / put out for livestock and monitor these for the occurrence of pests and weeds

 Biosecurity SA’s animal health officers can also provide advice and support with biosecurity requirements such as requesting commodity declarations when buying in feed sources.
 Find contacts for your local Animal Health Officer in your region.

 For anyone seeking additional information or have specific questions regarding animal health, animal welfare concerns or biosecurity please call the Agriculture, Animal Health and Welfare Hotline on 1800 255 556.